astronomy-commons/hipscat-import/docs/guide/margin_cache.rst

 for more information.

-This page discusses topics around setting up a pipeline to generate a margin cache from an existing hipscat catalog on disk.
+This page discusses topics around setting up a pipeline to generate a margin cache from an existing hats catalog on disk.

 At a minimum, you need arguments that include where to find the input files, and where to put the output files.
 A minimal arguments block will look something like:

 .. code-block:: python

-    from hipscat_import.margin_cache.margin_cache_arguments import MarginCacheArguments
+    from hats_import.margin_cache.margin_cache_arguments import MarginCacheArguments

     args = MarginCacheArguments(
         input_catalog_path="./my_data/my_catalog",